 Advise for Others with Intractable Epilepsy

-My advice to others with epilepsy who are considering the ketogenic diet or modified Atkins diet would be to consult with your neurologist and consider the best way to manage your epilepsy that would give you the best quality of life.
+My advice to others with epilepsy who are considering the medical ketogenic diet or modified Atkins diet would be to consult with your neurologist and consider the best way to manage your epilepsy that would give you the best quality of life.
 As I said before, the medications had terrible side effects for me and I did not have the same energy levels as I had prior to my diagnosis.
 With the modified Atkins diet, I have to sacrifice many foods, but the health of both my mind and body has improved tremendously and that makes it worth it to me.

 I was paid by Nutricia for my time to write this blog post, however, my opinions are my own.